 Christine lived the fast-paced, corporate life as an organizational strategy consultant for nearly a decade.
 She led large, diverse teams and provided thoughtful guidance and mentorship to her staff, which ignited her passion for one-on-one coaching.
 While she enjoyed the coaching and mentorship aspects of consulting, she always felt something was missing – a true passion for her work.
 In 2016, that changed when she left her consulting career in favor of a career in health and wellness.

 Christine holds a Bachelors of Science degree in mechanical engineering from Bucknell University and a change management certification from Georgetown University.
-She is a National Board Certified Health and Wellness Coach (NBC-HWC), Mayo Clinic certified wellness coach, and certified personal trainer (CPT) from the National Academy of Sports Medicine (NASM).
+She is a National Board Certified Health and Wellness Coach (NBC-HWC), Mayo Clinic certified wellness coach, and previously held a personal training certification from the National Academy of Sports Medicine (NASM).
 She is active in her local community through volunteer work.
-Christine resides in Winston-Salem, North Carolina with her husband, son, and Old English Sheepdog.
+Christine resides in Winston-Salem, North Carolina with her husband, children, and Old English Sheepdog.